Site Overlay

 JSAR’s annual training for new volunteers takes place during monthly meetings in the spring and culminates in a two-day field exercise.
 After completion of these basic training requirements, volunteers are added to the call-out roster.

-The ongoing business of being a part of JSAR involves attending an evening meeting on the second Wednesday of each month.
-The meetings consist of a business meeting with a training segment.
-Typically, field training occurs the following Saturday.
-Additional training opportunities, such as Wilderness First Aid class and optional climbs, are offered outside the regular schedule.
+Monthly meetings consist of an operations debrief, a training segment and administrative discussion- this usually takes about two hours.
+Typically, field training occurs monthly on the Saturday following our meeting.
+Additional training opportunities are offered outside the regular schedule.
 See the Training Requirements page to see a list of some optional opportunities for further training.

 How Often Will I Have to Respond?